Creamy Butternut Squash Soup Recipe

 • 2 pinches of sesame seeds.

 • Prep all the vegetables.
-I used potato peeler for the butternut squash and the carrot.
+I used a potato peeler for the butternut squash and the carrot.
 If your squash is too big to handle cut it into quarters first and then peel them separately.
 Cut squash and carrots into small cubes.

 Step_1 How to cook butternut squash soup at home